ASCL.net

 Morphological classification is one of the most demanding challenges in astronomy.
 With the advent of all-sky surveys, an enormous amount of imaging data is publicly available, and are typically analyzed by experts or encouraged amateur volunteers.
 For upcoming surveys with billions of objects, however, such an approach is not feasible anymore.
 PINK (Parallelized rotation and flipping INvariant Kohonen maps) is a simple yet effective variant of a rotation-invariant self-organizing map that is suitable for many analysis tasks in astronomy.
 The code reduces the computational complexity via modern GPUs and applies the resulting framework to galaxy data for morphological analysis.

-[submitted] A Gaussian process cross-correlation approach to time delay estimation in active galactic nuclei
+[ascl:2303.006] GPCC: Gaussian process cross-correlation for time delay estimation

-Results.
-The proposed method delivers a posterior distribution for the delay that accounts for observational noise and the non-uniform sampling of the light curves.
-This feature allow us to fully quantify its uncertainty and propagate it to subsequent calculations of dependant physical quantities, e.g., black hole masses.
-It delivers out-of-sample predictions, which enables us to subject it to model selection and it can calculate the joint posterior delay for more than two light curves.
+Gaussian Process Cross-Correlation (GPCC) uses Gaussian processes to estimate time delays for reverberation mapping (RM) of Active Galactic Nuclei (AGN).
+This statistically principled model delivers a posterior distribution for the delay and accounts for observational noise and the non-uniform sampling of the light curves.
+Written in Julia, GPCC quantifies the uncertainty and propagates it to subsequent calculations of dependent physical quantities, such as black hole masses.
+The code delivers out-of-sample predictions, which enables model selection, and can calculate the joint posterior delay for more than two light curves.
+Though written for RM, the software can also be applied to other fields where cross-correlation analysis is performed.